andrewguy/biostructmap/README.md

 sudo apt-get install dssp
 ```

-If this fails you will have to install DSSP from the source code provided [here] (http://swift.cmbi.ru.nl/gv/dssp/).
+If this fails you will have to install DSSP from the source code provided [here](http://swift.cmbi.ru.nl/gv/dssp/).

-To install Exonerate, visit the [Exonerate website] (http://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate) and follow the instructions to install Exonerate on your system.
+To install Exonerate, visit the [Exonerate website](http://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate) and follow the instructions to install Exonerate on your system.
 Alternatively, Exonerate is available through the default Ubuntu repositories:

 ```
 sudo apt-get install exonerate